Article contents

 ISA stands for “Individual Savings Account”, and it allows you to save and invest money in the UK without having to pay tax on any of the money you make.

 By saving money in a savings account, you’ll be paid interest for keeping your money there.
-And when investing your money, your money grows over time as the value of your investments grow.
+And when investing your money, it hopefully grows over time as the value of your investments grow.
 We’ll dive deeper into what these actually mean later, but with an ISA you don’t have to pay tax on the interest you get, or on the growth of your investments at all.
 It’s quite a big deal!

 Let’s dig into each type of ISA in a little more detail…